Ultrahead/virtualkeyboard/README.md

 ## Building Steps

 First of all, make sure that you have installed in your system all the usual packages and compilers required to compile C++ applications supporting at least the C++11 standard.
-Also, don't forget to download and install on your system the development packages of SDL2, including the ones supporting TTF and Image.
+Also, don't forget to download and install on your system the development packages of SDL2, including the ones supporting, TTF (sdl2_ttf), Image (sdl2_image) and Gfx (sdl2_gfx).
 It is recommended to browse for v2.26.3 of SDL2, so as to be sure it will run on the TSP.
 For your convenience I have included a zip file containing such version of SDL2.

 Please notice that the name of the packages and pack managers may vary per distro, but in case of Linux it is important that you compile the code for GNU C Library upto v2.33, which is the one the TSP OS was built for.
 You can use a Docker Image like Debian:11.11 for Arm64v8 for the building process and it will work.